tidehackathon/team-valkyrie-1/README.md

 ### Setup & run

-First, you need to create OpenAI API Key on the https://platform.openai.com/ and write it down in a `.env` file.
+First, you need to create OpenAI API Key on the https://platform.openai.com/ and write it down in a `.env` file in the root of `executive_summary_generator` directory.

 An example of filled file is below:

 ```bash